-We are physicists working in the built environment, applying science to buildings to reduce their environmental impact.
-We produce clear and inventive answers, quickly.
+We are physicists working in the built environment, applying science to buildings to improve their sustainability and reduce their environmental impact.

-In addition to daylight and sunlight reports for planning, some of the other daylight consultancy services we offer include but are not limited to:
+In addition to daylight and sunlight reports for planning, some of the other daylight consultancy services we offer include:

-- Early stage design advice on daylight and sunlight
+- Early stage design advice on daylight, sunlight and overshadowing

 - Rights to Light technical studies